b-r-e-t-t/my-data-science-notes/til.md

 10-18-2021: TIL gitignore is your friend when it comes to keeping sensitive data off your repository
 10-26-2021: TIL good data and good analysis are not enough... you need a good story.
 10-27-2021: TIL Tableau is awesome... and expensive.
+11-5-2021: TIL That we don't 'prove' anything.
+We fail to disprove.